-An analytic tracking code has been developed to describe an arbitrary magnetic field in terms of its generalised gradients [1] and multipole expansion, which is used with a 2nd-order symplectic integrator [2] to calculate dynamical maps for particle tracking.
+An analytic tracking code has been developed to describe an arbitrary magnetic field in terms of its generalised gradients [1] and multipole expansion, which is used with a second order symplectic integrator [2] to calculate dynamical maps for particle tracking.
 The modular nature of the code permits a high degree of flexibility and allows customised modules to be integrated within the code framework.
 Several different applications are presented, and the speed, accuracy and flexibility of the algorithms are demonstrated.
-A module to simulate synchrotron radiation emission is described and its application to an 'ILC-type' undulator system is demonstrated.
+A module to simulate synchrotron radiation emission is described, and its application to a helical undulator is demonstrated.